-Subsections (c) and (d) further define the scope of enforceable protection orders under the Act.
-Subsection (c) provides that the provisions of protection orders that govern custody and visitation rights must be enforced.
+Subsections (c) and (d) further defines the scope of enforceable protection orders under the Act.
+It provides Subsection (c) provides that the provisions of protection orders that govern custody and visitation rights must be enforced.
 Enforcement of these provisions is essential because, first, the award of custody is often essential for the protection of children from potential violence, and, second, because the protected individual will not seek a safe distance from a threatening individual if custody of a child is jeopardized.
-These provisions may only be enforced, however, if they were issued in accordance with the jurisdictional requirements for the issuance of all custody and visitation orders, contained, depending on the State, either in the Uniform Child Custody Jurisdiction Act or the Uniform Child Custody Jurisdiction and Enforcement Act, and the federal Parental Kidnaping Prevention Act.
-This Act, however, does not provide for the enforcement of orders governing custody and visitation rights that are not included in a protection order.
+These provisions may only be enforced, however, if they were issued in accordance with the jurisdictional requirements for the issuance of all custody and visitation orders, contained, depending on the State, either in the Uniform Child Custody Jurisdiction Act or the Uniform Child Custody Jurisdiction and not provide for the enforcement of orders governing custody and visitation rights that are not by the State will not qualify for enforcement under this Act.
+As several States have already done, enforcing States may, and are encouraged, to enact and enforce a separate criminal law providing for the prosecution of individuals who violate a foreign protection order, including, if the State so criminal laws of the enforcing State; the enforcing State may, of course, prosecute the respondent chooses, the terms of a criminal order.
+In addition, the respondent may have violated other